 You can report a bucket or container lost or found online using your DigiD.

-Is the organic waste that you want to dispose of the same as any household organic waste?
-Then you can request a bucket or container online (using your DigiD) or by phoning 14 043.
+Yes, as long as your organic waste is the same as any household organic waste.
+You can request a bucket or container online (using your DigiD) or by calling 14 043.
 Please note that you will have to pay refuse collection tax.

 I live in a high-rise building.
-Can we get a communal container for our building?
+Can we get a shared container for our building?

-This may be possible in some cases.
-Phone 14 043 or send an e-mail to afvalcoach [at] maastricht.nl.
+This is possible in some cases.
+Call 14 043 or send an e-mail to afvalcoach [at] maastricht.nl.

 Can I have my green bin emptied more than once a week?

-No, unfortunately it is not possible for us to collect organic waste and prunings more than once a week without the costs becoming prohibitive.
-The expense would outweigh the benefit to the environment if we did.
-You can also take garden waste to a recycling centre.
+No, it is not possible for us to collect organic waste and garden clippings more than once a week while keeping the costs reasonable.
+The environmental benefits would no longer outweigh the costs if we did.
+You can take surplus garden waste to a recycling centre.

-How many buckets and containers can I put out to be emptied at one time?
+How many buckets and containers can I put out at once?

 You can put all your green buckets and containers outside at the same time, provided they are microchipped.